This text gives some information on the test suite for Win32::SqlServer.

 Number of tests: 7 (SQL 7), 33-43 (SQL 2000 and SQL 2005), 79 (SQL 2008 and later).

-Creates in SQL Server: stored procedures and user-defined function in tempdb, and on SQL 2005 and later also an XML schema collection and CLR user-defined types (if the CLR is enabled).
+Creates in SQL Server: stored procedures and user-defined function in tempdb, and on SQL 2005 and later also an XML schema collection and CLR user-defined types (if the CLR is enabled and CLR strict security is not in force).

 Tests: the charset conversion you can set up with sql_set_conversion().
 If your OEM code page is not CP850 or CP437, some of the tests are skipped.
 If the code page for your system collation is not 1252, the entire test is skipped.